damiantw/laravel-roles/README.md

 -------

 Each user in the application has a defined authority set.
 An authority is nothing more then a unique string that hints at a permitted action or a level of privilege.
-Authorities live inside roles, with each role holding exactly one authority value.
-Roles can be associated with specific users or with any number of RoleGroups.
+Authorities live inside Roles, with each Role holding exactly one authority value.
+Roles can be associated with specific Users or with any number of RoleGroups.
 RoleGroups provide a way to define a common set of authorities that can be shared by many users.
-A user can be associated with many roleGroups.
+A User can be associated with many RoleGroups.

-A user's final defined authorities consists of the set of authorities from the roles directly associated with the user merged with all of the authorities associated with a user's roleGroups.
-This approach allows for the flexibility to handle special case scenarios (such as needing to offer a specific lower privileged user access to single administrative action.) while providing the convenience of common assignable authority sets.
+A user's final defined authorities consists of the set of authorities from the Roles directly associated with the user merged with all of the authorities associated with a User's RoleGroups.
+This approach allows for the flexibility to handle special case scenarios (such as needing to offer a specific lower privileged User access to single administrative action.) while providing the convenience of common assignable authority sets.

 Installation <div id="installation"></div>